 Kara writes about the divide that is mothering children while still mothering her spirit and the sacred.
 She also speaks with reverence about all things home life and small-scale farming.
 She aims to see life as holy and for her, motherhood has been like a camera lens coming into focus.
-You'll find her writing about motherhood, faith, friendship, teaching, marriage, anxiety, juggling it all, and all things home life here on Mothering the Divide.
+You'll find her writing about motherhood, faith, friendship, teaching, marriage, anxiety, juggling it all, and all things home life.

 Kara is married to Mike , her high-school sweetheart, and is the mother of Matt and Maggie, two children who inform all of her perspective.
 She's been teaching English for 17 years.
 Together with her family, she does small scale farming on the family homestead, Cardinal Hill, a southern-style farmhouse located in the Allegheny mountains of Pennsylvania.
 Much of her work draws on the natural world found just right outside her door.

 The divide to her is mothering all of these parts of her life, as she mothers her children.
 As she sees it, the divide is trying to balance it all and embracing the beauty of mothering, in general.
 Kara writes about children and identity with a spiritual, reverent tone.
-Often, her work is a form of prayer, as she truly believes that observation is a form of prayer.
+She truly believes that observation is a form of prayer.
 She says “thank you," over and over again, all day long.
 This has helped her realize how beautiful her life really is, despite its relative disappointments and hardships and her battles with anxiety.
 Her writing is honest and authentic, and while she acknowledges, openly, that life isn’t always easy, she truly believes that nothing worth doing usually is easy.
 Join Kara and her Facebook community of over 54,000 strong here.